Local VCN Peering Through an Upgraded DRG

 ROUTING TO THE DRG

 As part of configuring the VCNs, each administrator must update the VCN's routing to enable traffic to flow between the VCNs.
-In practice, this looks just like routing you set up for any gateway (such as an internet gateway or dynamic routing gateway).
+In practice, this resembles routing you set up for any gateway (such as an internet gateway or dynamic routing gateway).
 For each subnet that needs to communicate with the other VCN, you update the subnet's route table.
-The route rule specifies the destination traffic's CIDR and your DRG as the target.
-Your VCN routes traffic that matches that rule to the DRG, which in turn routes the traffic to the next hop in the other VCN.
+The route rule specifies the destination traffic's CIDR and the DRG as the target.
+The VCN routes traffic that matches that rule to the DRG, which in turn routes the traffic to the next hop in the other VCN.

 This image shows the route tables and path of traffic routed from one VCN to the other.